Skip to content

 3. Update API documentation

 Tool 2: Decision log (DECISIONS.md).
 Record important design decisions and reasons.
-No need for detailed design documents — just "what decision, why, when":
+No need for detailed design documents — just "what decision, why, when" — the memos in the journal:

 markdown